Juhani

 - Aiming at comprehensiveness and a scope covering the entire corporation

-- Integrating QM measures with management of business processes
+- Integrating operational QM measures with management of business processes

 - Striving for a comprehensive and systematic approach, "systematicity",